The school will:

 There are occasions when we would like to use some of the pupils’ photographs on our website or in publications, such as local newspapers, particularly when they have been involved in an event or activity.
 No children will be named.
 Please sign indicating your agreement for the school to take photographs for use as mentioned.

 The complete Homework Policy is available from the school office, however, in summary:

-- We expect that all children should read either to their parents/carers, or, for more fluent readers on their own, for a least 10 minutes a day.
-This may sometimes be set in the context of homework assignments or in addition to them;
+- We expect that all children should read either to their parents/carers, or, for more fluent readers on their own, at least 3 times a week;

 The school needs to know about any medical conditions your child suffers from which may affect them at school.
 Please ensure you complete the school’s medical conditions form.
 For allergy suffers, please also indicate on the enclosed form which allergy(ies) your child suffers from followed by your signature and date.

 Topic work that your child is working on in school often concerns the local environment.
 Local walks and visits can be a great help to your child in connection with their work.